-With protein and a range of vitamins; a single portion provides a third of your recommended daily folic acid intake, a fifth of your daily vitamin D requirements, and vitamin C.
+Power your way through the day with this breakfast of champions.
+Full of protein, vitamins and minerals, one serving provides a third of your recommended daily folic acid intake, a fifth of your daily vitamin D, and a vitamin C boost.

-This dish is: Vegetarian • low in sugar and salt • high in protein • a source of folic acid and vitamins A, C, D and B12
+This dish is: vegetarian ◦ low sugar and salt ◦ a source of folic acid and vitamins A, C, D and B12